-So after my experience of trying to enjoy a lovely breakfast with toddler in the self service restaurant, I thought I would try the main dining room.
+So after my experience of trying to enjoy a lovely breakfast with a toddler in the self-service restaurant, I thought I would try the main dining room.
 That way all I had to do was keep an eye on Joshua and the breakfast would be brought to us.
-It was a bit of a challenge, but the staff were really friendly and helpful and not only made me feel welcome, they interacted with Joshua as well.
-I was thrilled to see my favourite breakfast of Eggs Benedict was on the menu, so I didn’t hesitate to order it….. everyday for the rest of our cruise!
+It was a bit of a challenge, but the staff were really friendly and helpful and not only made me feel welcome, but they also interacted with Joshua as well.
+I was thrilled to see my favourite breakfast of Eggs Benedict was on the menu, so I didn’t hesitate to order it….. every day for the rest of our cruise!

 There is a hot breakfast menu, but you can also get pastries, cereal, fruit, juice, tea and coffee.

 First thing on the agenda for the day was a welcome back party for Royal Caribbean’s guests who are members of the Crown and Anchor Society.
 This was held on the Boardwalk and we were greeted by a selection of cocktails, champagne and mimosas.

 Then it was a quick visit to the nursery to drop Joshua off before attending another little reception in one of the many music venues onboard Allure of the Seas, Jazz on 4.
 Aptly named due to the fact they play Jazz and it’s located on deck 4.
 I met the lovely Marina Baklarova, Hotel Administrative Assistant who made me feel extremely welcome and told me I could contact her if I needed anything.
 When you are travelling as the only adult, it is very reassuring to know you have someone like Marina to call on if you need any help with anything.